Variegated String of Hearts &

 Optimal Soil & Fertilizer Needs

-100% natural balanced fertilizers with NPK (5-10-5) are the best choice as they last longer and keep your soil alive by adding other beneficial compounds and microbes that encourage plant health and nutrient absorption.
-So, skip those harsh chemicals and give your chain of heart plants some love with a good natural fertilizer!
+The natural balanced fertilizers with NPK (5-10-5) are the best choice as they last longer and keep your soil alive by adding other beneficial compounds and microbes that encourage plant health and nutrient absorption.
+So, skip those harsh chemicals and give your variegated string of hearts plants some love with a good natural fertilizer!

 Hardiness Zones & More